Why You May Not Want To Settle Outside Of Court

 NO FEES UNLESS WE WIN!

-Here are seven reasons that you may not want to settle your case outside of court:
+Here are seven reasons you may not want to settle your case outside of court:

 1. The defendant may not offer to pay you what you deserve

-Perhaps the most compelling reason to go to trial is that it’s necessary to receive the compensation that you deserve.
+Perhaps the most compelling reason to go to trial is that it’s necessary to receive the compensation you deserve.
 Even if the facts of the case are clear, you may never be able to convince the responsible party to agree to pay you fairly.
 The other side may simply not want to accept the reality of the matter.
 In addition, even if the other party knows they’re responsible for your damages, they may be reluctant to pay a settlement.
-Also, there are types of compensation, like punitive damages, that are simply difficult to collect as part of a settlement.
+Also, some types of compensation, like punitive damages, are difficult to collect as part of a settlement.

-When these circumstances are present, it may make practical sense to take your case to trial.
-Ultimately, the purpose of a case is for you to receive the compensation that you deserve.
-If the other side doesn’t offer you a fair settlement, you don’t have to just accept that as an answer.
+When these circumstances are present, taking your case to trial may make practical sense.
+Ultimately, the purpose of a case is for you to receive the compensation you deserve.
+If the other side doesn’t offer a fair settlement, you don’t have to accept that as an answer.
 Instead, you can go to trial.
-Whatever the judgment ends up being, the responsible party is on the hook to pay it even if they don’t like it.
+Whatever the judgment, the responsible party will pay it even if they don’t like it.

 Be sure to work with your attorney in order to understand the risks of going to trial in your particular case.